 Keeping all the entries neat and on time would reduce your work significantly.
 There are many expenses in a business as discussed above, and keeping a good record of them becomes exponentially important.
 By doing so, at the end of the financial year, you would be left with a neat record that would help you figure out what all things need a tax exclusion, and this would help you save money.
 There are many schemas under various governments all across the globe which allow users and businessmen to apply for tax exemption.
 Thus, maintenance becomes key to avoiding penalties and saving some extra money.

 3. Outsource Your Accounting

 Sometimes, it becomes quite daunting for companies, especially new and small ones, to properly fill the tax return and file the same.
 They are already overworked and usually lack adequate and eligible staffing.
 This could pose serious problems and a breach of the law if not dealt with quickly and properly.
 These companies should either get an adequate accountant that would look after the finances permanently, or they can hire a resource firm by outsourcing.
+CZ Consultancy offers a range of accounting and tax services to help you keep up with tax deadlines.
 Outsourcing of business is done very regularly, even by the biggest companies in the world.
 Outsourcing would also help them to cut costs and save them from getting legal notice from the tax department.

 4. Apply For An Extension

 Tax extensions are quite common these days.
 It is a legal form that you are required to fill up and send to the taxation department of the respective government.
 They would give you and your firm an additional extension of at least six calendar months.
 You must have a rough idea of all the expenses and income of the firm before filing for an extension as it usually has a question which revolves around the same issue.
 Moreover, you would be required to fill up the form online or send in the offline version at your convenience.